ixion-spacecat/ixions-realm/content/blog/2025/14-things-i-love-about-you.md

 ---
-title: Valentines Day
-description: 14 things I love about you (a letter to myself)
+title: 14 things I love about you
+description: A letter to myself
+date: 2025-02-14
 layout: "blog/valentine-2025.njk"
 ---